ilan-anodot/anodotcost_api_docs_slate/source/includes/_Feedback.md

-username | String | Email of the user who provided the feedback anomalyId | String | Link to the anomaly *Investigate* page in the Anodot platform. alerts[] | Array | An array of alerts related to the feedback instance.
+username | String | Email of the user who provided the feedback anomalyId | String | Link to the anomaly *Investigate* page in the Anodot platform. alerts[] | Array | An array of alerts related to the feedback instance. anomalyGroupID | String | A unique identifier of alert group related to the feedback instance. score | Number | Score of the anomaly for which the feedback was given.

 #### Alerts Array Fields
 Field | Type | Description / Example